jyothiraditya-n/bfcli/README.md

 Note: Once a block of code has been started, code will not be
       executed until the block has been ended.

+  @ Execute code from the loaded file.
+  % Print code from the loaded file.

+Note: The above two commands perform no action if no file is loaded.
+      In order to load a file when Bfcli is running, type the file name at the main prompt.

+Happy coding! :)
 ```

 ## Building / Running It